 The typical approach to Scripture memory, popularized by the evangelical organizations like the Navigators and utilized by Rick Warren in The Purpose Driven Life, is to memorize lots of individual verses or short passages on topical themes.
 This is a helpful approach, especially for learning key doctrinal points and witnessing for Christ.
 However, the Bible was not given in verse format, but in flowing conversations.

-Memorizing larger sections of Scripture in paragraphs or whole chapters dramatically deepens our experience with God’s Word.
+Memorizing larger sections of Scripture in paragraphs or whole chapters dramatically deepens our experience with God’s word.
 It’s powerful for our spiritual formation in Christ because it helps us to immerse our whole beings into the flow of the Spirit and life of the Word of God.
 We simply let the passage carry us along.
-As we prayerfully recite God’s Word over and over it renews our minds in God’s goodness.
+As we prayerfully recite a passage of the Bible over and over it renews our minds in God’s goodness.

 Another important benefit of memorizing long passages of Scripture, rather than only verses, is that it forces you to submit to God’s Word.
 We tend to try to make the Bible say what we want it to say!
 But this is very hard to do when you take Scripture in its context.